Welcome to cargo-mutants

 vim-cargomutants

-view cargo-mutants results, see the diff of mutations, and to launch cargo-mutants
+vim-cargomutants provides commands view cargo-mutants results, see the diff of mutations, and to launch cargo-mutants from within vim.

 Continuous integration